stucchio/Homepage/pelican/content/equal_weights.md

 The weights can be determined with a reasonable degree of accuracy by taking past data and choosing the weights which minimize the difference between the "true" value and the approximate value - this is what [least squares](http://en.wikipedia.org/wiki/Least_squares) does.

-Fitting a linear model only works when you have sufficient data.
+The difficulty with using a fancier learning tool is that it only works when you have sufficient data.
 To robustly fit a linear model, you'll need tens to hundreds of data points *per feature*.
 If you have too few data points, you run into a real danger of overfitting - building a model which accurately memorizes the past, but fails to predict the future.
 You can even run into this problem if you have lots of data points, but those data points don't represent all the features in question.

-It also requires more mathematical and programming sophistication to build.
+It also requires more programming sophistication to build, and more mathematical sophistication to recognize when you are running into trouble.

-In principle fitting a linear model to the data is the right way to go.
-After all, in real life, some factors are 3x or 10x more important than others.
-But in practice, it can be difficult to do it right.
+For the rest of this post I'll be comparing a Pro/Con list to [Linear Regression](http://en.wikipedia.org/wiki/Linear_regression), since this will make the theoretical comparison tractable and keep the explanation simple.
+Let me emphasize that I'm not pushing a pro/con list as a solution to all the ranking problems - I'm just pushing it as a nice simple starting point.

-# How well does it work?
+# A Pro/Con list is 75% as good as linear regression

 This is where things get interesting.
 It turns out that Pro/Con list is at least 75% as good as a linear regression model.